-- 1. Position traction unit on a level surface. - 2.
-Lower the loader arms, shut off the engine, and remove the key. - 3.
+- 1. Park the machine on a level surface, engage the parking brake, and lower the loader arms. - 2.
+Shut off the engine and remove the key. - 3.
 Open the hood and secure the hood prop. - 4.
-Place a drain pan under the filter and replace the filter (Figure 58).
+Place a drain pan under the filter and replace the filter (Figure 61).

-- 5. Clean up any spilled fluid. - 6.
-Start the engine and let it run for about 2 minutes to purge air from the system. - 7.
+- Clean up any spilled fluid. - Start the engine and let it run for about 2 minutes to purge air from the system. - 7.
 Shut off the engine and check for leaks.

 Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
-Fluid injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury; otherwise, gangrene may
+Fluid injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury; otherwise, gangrene may result.

-- Keep your body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks, never use your hands. - 8.
-Check the fluid level in the hydraulic tank; refer to Checking the Hydraulic Fluid Level (page 20) and add fluid to raise the level to mark on dipstick.
+- Keep your body and hands away from pinhole leaks or nozzles that eject high-pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks; never use your hands. - Check the fluid level in the hydraulic tank; refer to Checking the Hydraulic-Fluid Level (page 20) and add fluid to raise the level to mark on dipstick.